Skip to main content

 Parts-Per-Trillion Moisture Detection in Electronic-Grade Bulk Gases

-The semiconductor market is seeing a new era of innovation, with new applications fueling demand for advanced semiconductor devices that put more stringent requirements on reliability, power handling capability and power consumption, while packing more functionality into a smaller package and decreasing technology nodes.
+The semiconductor market is entering a new era of innovation.
+New applications are driving demand for advanced devices with stricter requirements for reliability, power handling, and power consumption.
+These devices must also be smaller and more functional, with smaller technology nodes.

-The Demand for Higher-Quality Gases and Better Analytics
+The Need for Better Gas Quality and Analytics

-In many state-of-the-art semi fabs, Cavity Ring-Down Spectroscopy (CRDS) analyzers are the gold standard for ensuring quality of the major bulk gases that are used in the manufacturing process, which are typically N2, CDA, O2, H2, Ar, and He.
+In advanced semiconductor fabs, Cavity Ring-Down Spectroscopy (CRDS) analyzers are the gold standard for ensuring the quality of bulk gases like N2, CDA, O2, H2, Ar, and He.

 Continue reading